 Fingering feels amazing when done right, and should be a core sexual activity – not just a token part of foreplay.
 And if you finish early, or she doesn’t typically orgasm during intercourse, your fingers can help ensure you both reach climax.

-In this article, I’ll explain exactly how to finger a woman, from the basics to more advanced techniques that will ensure she has amazing orgasms.
+In this article, I’ll explain exactly how to finger a woman, from the basics to more advanced techniques that will hopefully give her amazing orgasms.

 Why is fingering so good?

 There are some solid reasons to include fingering during sex: